 The Santa Barbara Center for Art, Science and Technology (SBCAST) supports Artist/Scientist/Technologist collaborations to encourage new fusion models of interaction for design, development and research.
 SBCAST encourages educational and public outreach components to further public understanding of Art, Science and Technology through a new window provided by their juxtaposition in a creative environment.

 SBCAST is a live/work creative design and development community located in downtown Santa Barbara.
 The community consists of full-time, accomplished, working “multi-disciplinary” residents who focus on the juxtaposition of art, science and technology.
 The intent of SBCAST is to provide a shared creative environment to promote thought and action.

-SBCAST is a vibrant “arts incubator” and is focused on developing meaningful relationships with complimentary organizations in Santa Barbara.
+SBCAST is a vibrant “arts incubator” and is focused on developing meaningful relationships with complimentary organizations, both in Santa Barbara and around the world.
 The defining concepts associated with SBCAST can be seen bracketed by organizations as diverse as:

 - BaseKamp (Philadelphia, PA)

 The principle operational elements of SBCAST are:

 - artist/scientist living and working studios

 - provision for domestic and international guest residencies

 - green transportation focus (downtown setting, live/work environment, bicycles provided for residents)

 - efficiency and economy in operations (solar power, comprehensive recycling, efficient design/construction and space utilization)